About Steven J. O'Neill

 Technology Law - In the course of representing clients in complex litigation, Mr. O'Neill has made extensive use of computer tools such as relational databases, document review software, and forensic software.
 Mr. O'Neill has also guided clients regarding complex legal and technological aspects of electronic evidence (eDiscovery).

-Mr. O'Neill has written and lectured widely on electronic evidence discovery, document retention policies, information governance, information security, privacy, and the legal aspects of emerging technologies.
+Mr. O'Neill has written and lectured widely on electronic evidence discovery, document retention policies, information governance, information security / data protection, privacy, and the legal aspects of emerging technologies.
 He has advised medium and large companies as well as government entities on electronic records retention and destruction policies, legal hold, litigation readiness, privacy (GDPR, Mass.
 201 CMR 17, CCPA), and information security, as well as structuring outsourcing and cloud computing contracts with IT vendors as part of compliance initiatives.

 In recognition of his active interest in the legal aspects of technology, in 2006 Mr. O’Neill was appointed to the Emerging Technology Law Committee of the Transportation Research Board (TRB).
 The TRB is one of six major divisions of the National Research Council - a private, nonprofit institution that is the principal operating agency of the National Academies in providing services to the government, the public, and the scientific and engineering communities.
 The National Research Council is jointly administered by the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine.
 In 2012 he was reappointed to the TRB for a third three year term.